 Then the bedroom door opened.

 “Arty, are you in here?”
 Jack sounded, coming into the bedroom.
 Daniel reached off of the bed to grab the picture, sitting up on the mattress and putting it on the nightstand, as though that’s what he were doing the whole time.
-Arty sat up, looking at Jack.
+Arty sat up and look ed at Jack.

 “Hey, you’re home early,” he said as the man walked over, a little quickly.

-“I got the promotion,” Jack said, smiling.
-Arty jumped up from the bed, throwing his arms around Jack’s neck.
+“I got the promotion,” Jack said with a smile.
+Arty jumped up from the bed and walked to Jack, where he threw his arms around Jack’s neck.